 Wexu is not alone.
 Many clubs are home to Toastmasters who are exploring their acting talents and developing their voice-over skills, as well as to working actors refining their craft and finding a forum for speaking in their own voice.
 These actors benefit from enhancing their listening skills by evaluating other speakers; honing their own speechwriting and storytelling talents; practicing Table Topics to think quickly on their feet; and competing in speech contests to simulate the pressure of auditioning scenarios.
 Even without lights and camera, the Toastmasters experience provides action!

 Living the Dream

-Alain Washnevsky, CC, took the long road to acting, and to Toastmasters.
+Alain Washnevsky took the long road to acting, and to Toastmasters.
 Born in Iran and raised in Austria, he came to the United States five years ago with a background in real estate and a dream of becoming an actor.
 Landing near Hollywood, in California, Washnevsky’s acting career took flight as he acquired stage and voice training and developed his body language.
 His acting work includes a lead role in the 2016 Academy Award-nominated short film Day One.
 He’s also had roles in the popular American TV series Scandal (starring Kerry Washington) and Homeland (starring Claire Danes), as well as the recently completed films Sable and Slipaway.

 Possessing a deep baritone voice, Washnevsky also sings opera.
 He was already singing and performing in front of people when someone said to him, “Your life story is inspiring; why not share your message?” and directed him to Toastmasters.
 Since joining Captivating Toastmasters in 2013, Washnevsky experienced a number of breakthroughs.